Yukio Yasui: Research

 Yasui's research focuses on the evolutionary mechanisms of female multiple mating (polyandry), the origin of gametic sex and anisogamy, and adaptive strategies under environmental uncertainty.

-In 1997, he proposed the Good Sperm Model in The American Naturalist, which suggests that females may increase offspring quality by mating with multiple males whose sperm compete for fertilization.
+In 1997, he proposed the "Good Sperm Model" in The American Naturalist, which suggests that females may increase offspring quality by mating with multiple males whose sperm compete for fertilization.
 The model is often discussed in relation to alternative sexual selection hypotheses and sperm competition theory.

 He further re-evaluated the genetic benefits of polyandry in 1998 in Trends in Ecology & Evolution, emphasizing reduced sibling competition through sperm diversity.

 In 2022, he co-authored a hypothesis on the evolutionary origins of gametic sexual reproduction and anisogamy in Journal of Ethology.
 That same year, he published a reinterpretation of evolutionary bet-hedging in Ecological Research, proposing a new framework for understanding the mean–variance trade-off of fitness in unpredictable environments.

 As an experimental researcher, Yasui conducted pioneering work on sperm competition in mites by focusing on male reproductive strategies and their link with precopulatory mate-guarding behaviour.
 In the species Macrocheles muscaedomesticae, he found that the male mating first monopolised fertilisation and guarded females before their moult to ensure access to virgins.
 In contrast, in Parasitus fimetorum, mating order had no apparent effect on fertilisation success, and guarding behaviour was absent, suggesting that sperm-competition ability rather than guarding behaviour determined male reproductive success.

 Through extensive field surveys carried out on foot over several tens of days, Yasui documented marked intraspecific variation in the life-history traits of the fairy shrimp Branchinella kugenumaensis within a narrow valley (~1.5 km across) of terraced rice fields in Japan.
 He showed that differences in water-management practices among neighbouring paddies (e.g., irrigation and drainage) led to substantial variation in water-retention duration, shrimp growth, age at maturity, and egg-laying patterns.
 These results later contributed to his development of an evolutionary bet-hedging framework explaining adaptive reproductive strategies under environmental unpredictability.

-Yasui is also the author and editor of the 2025 open-access digital resource Digital Encyclopedia Birdwing Butterflies (Takashi Ohya Collection), which compiles high-resolution taxonomy, distribution, and morphology of Ornithoptera and related genera.
+Yasui is also the author and editor of the 2025 open-access digital resource "Digital Encyclopedia Birdwing Butterflies" (Takashi Ohya Collection), which compiles high-resolution taxonomy, distribution, and morphology of Ornithoptera and related taxa.